 Where a claim is received in advance of a return HMRC aims to provide a decision within 30 working days.
 Where it will take more than 30 working days to provide a decision the reviewer should contact the claimant to agree a date by which the decision will be provided.

 If the reviewer needs to request further information from the claimant then the clock will stop on the date the reviewer requests the information.
 The clock then starts up again when the information is received by HMRC.
 It is therefore very important that a claim is looked at as soon as possible after receipt to establish early on if there is a need to go back to the claimant.

 Action after the claim is checked

 Once the reviewer has received authorisation from the Capital Gains Technical Group the claimant should be informed in writing of the decision.
 As the claim relates to the application of an extra statutory concession the claimant has no right of appeal against the reviewer’s decision.
 This does not affect the claimant’s right to complain to HMRC if they are unhappy with how they have been treated in relation to their claim.
-The reviewer needs to make the claimant aware of their rights and should include the complaints factsheet C/FS with the decision letter.
+The reviewer needs to make the claimant aware of their rights and should directed to complain about hmrc within the decision letter.